oftavira/briefly-documenting-docker-sp/readme.md

 <br>

-Docker is a tool designed to make it easier to create, deploy and run applications by creating containers, a container is a lightweight, standalone and executable package that includes everything that an application needs to run (even a complete operative system OS) In fact, creaating a docker container is like creating a virtual machine that can run everywhere.
+Docker is a tool which aims to make it easier to create, deploy and run applications by creating containers, a container is a lightweight, standalone and executable package that includes everything that an application needs to run.In fact, creaating a docker container is like creating a virtual machine that can run everywhere.

 A real world app is built with many different components, for example, a web app can be composed of a web server, a database, an in-memory cache, and so on.
 Each of these components